 The Trust is fully self-insured and is subject to increased claims costs due to higher than anticipated utilization or a higher than anticipated number of catastrophic claims.
-Amounts receivable from UCH at June 30, 2021 and 2020 totaled \$983,718 and \$11,466,028, respectively, as a result of adverse claims experience during the year ended June 30, 2020.
+Amounts receivable from UCHealth at June 30, 2022 and 2021 totaled \$404,076 and \$983,718, respectively, as a result of adverse claims experience during the year ended June 30, 2020.

-The following represents changes in the unpaid claims liability during the years ended June 30, 2021 and 2020:
+The following represents changes in the claims payable liability during the years ended June 30, 2022 and 2021: